Outdoor speakers buying guide

 If you want music to play in several discrete outdoor zones, a 70-volt system is a smart choice.
 Designed primarily for commercial use, 70-volt systems can drive several speakers with a single amplifier.
 They're more efficient and often easier on the budget as a result.

-70-volt outdoor speakers — like this JBL Control® HST — are great for larger residential installations and commercial use.
+70-volt outdoor speakers — like this JBL Control® HST we installed at a local brewpub — are great for larger residential installations and commercial use.

 Need help designing and choosing a 70-volt system?
 Check in with our commercial design team.

-Portable wireless speakers usually operate via Bluetooth®, so you can stream music wirelessly from your smartphone or tablet.
-Some have built-in Wi-Fi®, so you can stream music from networked computers.
+Convenient, portable Bluetooth speakers let you stream music wirelessly from your smartphone or tablet.
+Some also have built-in Wi-Fi®, so you can stream music from networked computers.
 If you select a speaker with Wi-Fi, be sure your home network reaches outdoors to where you’ll be using the speaker.

 We can help you choose